lyphrowny/Porphiriy/docs/business_requirements.md

 # Business Requirements

-We provide a user-friendly UI to AI-aided assistance
+We provide a user-friendly UI to an AI-aided assistance

 # Actors